 A Note on “Chrome”

-The art and components in March of the Ants are all really nice.
+The art and components are all really nice.
 The cards and cardstock are good quality, and the art gives the game a more whimsical, lighthearted feeling than the typical space or colonial-themed 4x game.
-March of the Ants' rulebook is well-written and makes learning the game and referencing rules during play very easy.
+The rulebook is well-written and makes learning the game and referencing rules during play very easy.

 Is March of the Ants Worth Your Money?

-March of the Ants contains just about everything a great 4x game has and uses the ant colony theme to distill it down into a tight, thematic, and fun experience with a manageable playtime.
-A game of March of the Ants won't take all day to play, and yet it still manages to feel like a grand strategy game.
+The game contains just about everything a great 4x game has and uses the ant colony theme to distill it down into a tight, thematic, and fun experience with a manageable playtime.
+A game won't take all day to play, and yet it still manages to feel like a grand strategy game.
 Each disparate piece of the game is successfully woven together to form a cohesive whole that should delight fans of the 4x genre who are looking for a relatively quick-playing game with a unique theme.

-The copy of March of the Ants used in this review was provided by Weird City Games.
+The copy used in this review was provided by Weird City Games.
 This review was originally published on 11-10-2015.
 While care has been taken to update the piece to reflect our modern style guidelines, some of the information may be out of date.
 We've left pieces like this as they were to reflect the original authors' opinions, and for historical context.

 Review Summary